nikodemus/foolang/docs/Arrays.md

 purposes of matrix operations vectors are considered to be column vectors.

-Elements are separated by commas.
+Elements are separated by spaces.

 Ellipsis flattens the previous expression into the vector.